 No processing fee

 Access charges are set by the State Government in Part 3 of the Right to Information Regulation 2009 and represent cost recovery or a flat fee for photocopies (which may increase annually on 1 July).
-The Right to Information Regulation 2009 can be accessed HERE
+Details of the Access Charges can be found HERE.

 There are currently no access charges payable for documents provided by email or on a disc.